MP Estate Planning UK

 Death after age 75 and the 45% charge

-Where death happens after 75, lump sums paid into a settlement usually face a 45% special lump sum tax charge on the whole amount before trustees receive funds.
+Where the member dies after age 75, lump sums paid into a discretionary trust usually face a 45% special lump sum death benefit charge on the entire amount before the trustees receive the funds.
+This is a significant cost and one of the main reasons many advisers recommend keeping pension funds in drawdown rather than directing them to a trust.

 Reclaiming tax when distributions reach beneficiaries

-When trustees later pass money to an individual, that payment is treated as the recipient’s income with a 45% tax credit under FA 2004 s206.
+When trustees later distribute money to an individual beneficiary, that payment is treated as the recipient’s income and carries a 45% tax credit.

-Beneficiaries can reclaim overpaid tax through Self Assessment or by using form R40 if they do not file returns.
-Scheme administrators must state gross and tax within 30 days, and trustees must give the same breakdown to beneficiaries within 30 days of payment.
+Beneficiaries who are basic-rate or non-taxpayers can reclaim the overpaid tax through Self Assessment or by using form R40 if they do not normally file tax returns.
+Scheme administrators must provide details of the gross payment and tax deducted within 30 days, and trustees must give the same breakdown to beneficiaries within 30 days of making a distribution.

-For practical steps on minimising wider liabilities, see our guide on avoid inheritance tax on pensions.
+For practical steps on minimising wider inheritance tax liabilities, see our guide on reducing inheritance tax on pensions.

 Inheritance tax and relevant property charges: what trustees may face over time

-When death benefits move out of the pension wrapper and into a settlement, the long‑term IHT picture changes.
+When death benefits move out of the pension wrapper and into a discretionary trust, the long-term inheritance tax picture changes significantly.

 How pensions can become relevant property

-Pension arrangements can be treated as settlements for inheritance tax under IHTA 1984 s43(2).
-While benefits remain inside a scheme they often enjoy special exemptions.
-Those exemptions can stop applying once money is paid into a discretionary settlement.
+Pension arrangements can be treated as settlements for inheritance tax purposes.
+While benefits remain inside a registered pension scheme, they currently sit outside the estate for IHT.
+Those exemptions stop applying once money is paid out of the scheme and into a discretionary trust — the funds then enter the relevant property regime.

 inheritance tax charges